Accused rapist says he was badly burned in Jackson County jail, then mistakenly released

 FOX4 has learned that Schneider, who is accused of raping a woman in 2017, was mistakenly released from the jail Tuesday.
 Schneider went back to the jail on his own Wednesday and remains in custody.

-After FOX4 alerted the county that Schneider was mistakenly released, Corrections Department Director diana Turner, issued the following statement:
+After FOX4 alerted the county that Schneider was mistakenly released, Corrections Department Director Diana Turner, issued the following statement:

 “The Jackson County Department of Corrections is committed to ensuring that our facility is a safe, secure and humane environment for all inmates and staff.
 Like other correctional institutions, we provide hot pots for inmates to share.
 The hot pots that are available to inmates are made specifically for correctional institutions and have numerous safety components.
 For example, the devices are made out of plastic, are limited to heating to a certain temperature and are difficult to break.
 We will continue to review our policies and procedures to ensure that we are providing inmates with appropriate access to reasonable items while continuing to ensure the safety of the facility.”